ConvergePanelRESEARCH • VERIFY • GOVERN

 Use cases/How-To

 AI hype claims spread fast.
-Learn how to verify 'AI can now do X' claims using multi-model verification to expose benchmark caveats and misleading framing.
+Learn how to verify 'AI can now do X' product and benchmark claims using multi-model verification.

 Who this is for

-Tech-aware professionalsDevelopers, technologists, and anyone who follows AI news and wants to evaluate capability claims critically
+Tech professionals, developers, and AI-curious decision-makersDevelopers, product managers, investors, researchers, and anyone who follows AI news and needs to evaluate capability and product claims critically

 The problem

-These claims matter because they influence investment decisions, hiring decisions, policy debates, and how non-technical people understand what AI actually can and can't do.
-When an AI capability claim spreads before the nuance catches up, the consequences range from bad product decisions to distorted public policy.
+These claims matter because they influence investment decisions, hiring decisions, product roadmaps, and policy debates.
+When an AI capability claim spreads before the nuance catches up, the consequences range from misallocated engineering resources to distorted public understanding of what AI actually can and can't do.

 How ConvergePanel helps

-Running an AI capability claim through five models is useful precisely because they have different training data, different relationships to benchmark literature, and different tendencies to flag speculative claims.
-When GPT-5.2, Claude Opus 4.5, Grok 4, Perplexity Pro, and Gemini 2.0 Flash all agree a claim is overstated — that's meaningful signal.
-When they split, the splits often reveal exactly where the nuance lies.
+Running an AI capability claim through five models is useful precisely because they have different training data, different relationships to the benchmark literature, and different tendencies to flag speculative claims.
+When models agree that a claim is overstated, that convergence is meaningful signal.
+When they split, the splits often reveal exactly where the nuance lies — typically the difference between 'true in a narrow test' and 'true in the way the headline implies.'

 How it works